LucioFranco/blog/content/blog/announce-tonic-0-1.md

 {{< /highlight >}}

 Servers are just as easy to implement!
 Using [`dtolnay`]'s amazing [`async_trait`] crate to allow server implementations to use `async fn` in a trait.
-More examples including ones with tls, authentication, and streaming are included in the [`tonic-examples`] crate.
+More examples including ones with TLS, authentication, and streaming are included in the [`tonic-examples`] crate.

 ### Moving forward